 The time-tested model for behavior change includes motivation, an important part of every wellness program.

 We know an awful lot about how to use incentives to motivate employees to improve their health.
-The purpose of this blog is to demonstrate how biometric data can be successfully integrated into an incentive strategy.
+In fact, his blog demonstrates how biometric data can be successfully integrated into an incentive strategy.

 RELATED: 18 Wellness Program Incentive Ideas From the Best Corporate Wellness Programs